 Technical issues regarding work

-In order to seek benefits, a claimant must have either stopped working completely or their ability to work must be so reduced that is less than what the Social Security Administration (SSA) considers substantial gainful activity.
+In order to seek benefits, a claimant must have either stopped working completely or their ability to work must be so reduced that it is less than what the Social Security Administration (SSA) considers substantial gainful activity.
 Generally speaking, if an individual is engaging in substantial gainful activity, then they will not be found disabled.

 The SSA uses a monetary scale to determine whether a person has engaged in substantial gainful activity.
 The amount of money that constitutes substantial gainful activity typically goes up slightly each year and can be found on SSA’s website.
 For instance, in 2016, if an individual earns $1,130 pre-taxes in a month, then that person will be found to be engaging in substantial gainful activity and likely will not be found disabled.
 Therefore, in order to seek benefits, an individual must have either stopped working completely or at least have earnings below substantial gainful activity.